Rain with wind, thundershower expected in most parts of country

-Rain and wind with thundershower is expected in Pothohar region, Islamabad, upper Punjab, Khyber Pakhtunkhwa, Gilgit Baltistan and Kashmir during the next twelve hours.
+Rain-wind with thundershower is expected in Potohar region, Upper/central Punjab, Khyber Pakhtunkhwa, Gilgit Baltistan and Kashmir during the next twelve hours.

 Temperature of some major cities recorded this morning:

-Islamabad and Muzaffarabad twenty-four degree centigrade, Karachi and Peshawar twenty-seven, Lahore twenty-eight , Quetta twenty, Gilgit twenty-six and Murree sixteen degree centigrade.
+Islamabad and Quetta twenty-two degree centigrade, Lahore thirty, Karachi and Peshawar twenty-seven, Gilgit twenty, Muzaffarabad twenty-three and Murree seventeen degree centigrade.

-According to weather forecast of Met office for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather with chances of rain-wind and thundershower is expected in Srinagar, Jammu, Anantnag and Shopian, while chances of rain and wind with thundershower in Leh, Pulwama and Baramula.
+According to weather forecast of Met office for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather with cloudly and chances of rain-wind and thundershower and isolated heavy falls is expected in Srinagar, Jammu, Leh, Pulwama, Anantnag, Shopian and Baramula.

 Temperature recorded this morning: